Motorcycle hooliganism: Notable examples

 In Seattle in 2010, a Washington State Patrol highway police trooper rolled his patrol car while chasing speeding motorcyclists, who then returned to jeer and taunt him.
 The motorcyclists said they were engaging in a semi-organized mass ride.
 The event attracted much media attention.

-In September 2013, public awareness of motorcycle hooliganism in America was increased when a video was uploaded to live leak showing a violent altercation between a family riding in an SUV and a group of motorcyclists in New York City.
+In September 2013, public awareness of motorcycle hooliganism in America was increased when a video was uploaded to LiveLeak showing a violent altercation between a family riding in an SUV and a group of motorcyclists in New York City.
 The bikers were participating in an annual unsanctioned rally called the "Hollywood Block Party".
 Over 1000 motorcycles, quads, and other vehicles participated in the 2012 rally a year prior, according to New York Police Commissioner Ray Kelly.
 The rally involved performing stunts and driving through Times Square, which has been illegal since it was pedestrianized in 2009.

 The incident began when a sport utility vehicle (SUV) driven by motorist Alexian Lien was involved in light bumper contact with motorcyclist Christopher Cruz.
 Cruz reportedly sustained minor injuries.
 In the video, Cruz merges in front of Lien and slows dramatically, apparently causing the collision.
 Following the incident, authorities familiar with such organized rides stated that Cruz was not attempting to cause a collision, but was attempting to slow traffic in order to clear a section of roadway to perform stunts on their motorcycles.

 Lien and many of the motorcyclists stopped their vehicles.
 The video shows many of the bikers gathering around the Range Rover driven by Lien.
 Police reported that the bikers were beating on the vehicle and punctured a tire.
 Lien accelerated to escape, reportedly driving over 3 motorcycles and a rider, named Edwin Mieses, who had dismounted and was in front of the Range Rover.
 Mieses was severely injured, including a fractured spine and punctured lung.
 The bikers then chased after the SUV for several miles before pulling Lien from the vehicle and assaulting him.